 How to make stuffed fabric letters to decorate your child's room.

 If you have read the "About" page of this website, you know that my first project after deciding to pick up sewing again in 2016 was a baby pillow, which was the first time I dealt with stuffing.
 It made me wonder what else I could do with stuffing.
-I was in my third trimester of pregnancy, so naturally I wanted to make something for the baby room, and I was exceptionally drawn to the idea of stuffed fabric letters.
+I was in my third trimester of pregnancy, and my nesting instincts made me want to make something for the baby room, and I was exceptionally drawn to the idea of stuffed fabric letters.

 Before I begin the handiwork, there were a few design decisions I had to make.
 They were:

 I basically had 2 choices of font types - serif or sans serif.
 After viewing examples of similar projects on the internet, I found myself preferring the serif fonts, so that's what I chose.
 Now this was not an easy decision because I was wary about serif fonts being more complicated to sew due to the "tails" that are characteristic of serif fonts (it has proven to be not as complicated as I thought).
 This was the font I chose:

 I did NOT create these and I wish I could give credit to the original creator but the truth is I downloaded the letters from so many different sources, as I could not find a single complete package of all 26 alphabets.
 I had to do quite a bit of Google image search (keywords: kindergarten, colouring, gif, bubble) until I got the complete set!
 But for the benefit of my readers, here are all 26 alphabets in full-size images.